Civil War Battles

 Account of the 21st Wisconsin Infantry Regiment’s harrowing fight.
 Learn more about the Battle of Perryville

 Battle of Stones River

-The culmination of the Stones River Campaign, the battle of Stones River had the highest casualty rates on both sides.
+The culmination of the Stones River Campaign, the battle of Stones River resulted in a 29% casualty rate, the same percentage as Chickamauga and behind only Gettysburg’s 31%.
 Learn more about the Battle of Stones River

 Battle of Pea Ridge

 The Battle of Pea Ridge, also called the Battle of Elkhorn Tavern, in Arkansas, marked a failed attempt by Confederate major general Earl Van Dorn to destroy the Union Army of the Southwest under Brigadier General Samuel Curtis.
 The victory solidified Union control over the state of Missouri for the next two years.
 Learn more about the Battle of Pea Ridge